ps2alerts/stack/README.md

 #### Rabbit won't start

 Chances are Rabbit is toppling due to a massive message backlog.
 To fix this, simply wipe the data partition for Rabbit's volume in Docker.
 On Mac, this is `rm -rf ~/ps2alerts/mq/*`, should be similar for linux.
 Restart Rabbit.

+### Grafana

+We use grafana to monitor metrics from within the applications.

+#### Development lifecycle

+1. Create / update dashboards, alerts and other matters on Grafana.
+   1. **NOTE**: If you plan to edit alerts, you should be aware that Alert provisioning in Grafana is currently quite tedious.
+You are able to use the file provisioner to create the alerts, however after they are created you cannot edit them without copying them first.
+Unfortunately, this will mean you have two versions of the same alert (with one of them slightly tweaked).
+   2. You will also need to export the alerts to the YML file and replace your new alert with the old one then commit that corrected file.
+   3. It is recommended you do the following:
+      1. Provision the usual set of alerts by uncommenting the line in `start-dev.yml`.
+      2. Create a copy of your alert
+      3. Edit the alert
+      4. Export the alert list
+      5. Merge the alert into the `alerts.yml` under `monitoring/provisioning/alerting/alerts.yml`
+      6. Delete your "new" alert
+      6. Restart the grafana container
+      7. If you're finding that the alerts are being duplicated, you need to blow away your grafana instance. `sudo rm -rf ~/ps2alerts/monitoring/grafana && docker restart ps2alerts-grafana`
+      8. This is not ideal, but unfortunately it is the faff that presents itself with grafana alerts right now.
+   4. Alternatively, you may wish to simply create the alert you have in question and merge that with the `alerts.yml`.
+This will mean you don't have all alerts, but at least you won't have alerts you cannot control.
+2. Export Dashboards / Alerts to their JSON models
+   1. Dashboards
+      1. Go to the dashboard's settings and look under JSON model.
+Copy and paste this model to `monitoring/lib/dashboards/<folder>/<dashboard>.json`
+   2. Alerts
+      1. Go to the alert settings, click on Export, save the file to `monitoring/provisioning/alerting/alerts.yml`
+3. Commit these files

+#### Deployment

+Deployment is currently manually done by Maelstromeous.
+Upon merge into `master`, command is `scp -r grafana server@10.0.5.2:/home/server/docker/ps2alerts/production/files`